privacyidea/privacyidea/doc/installation/pip.rst

 virtual environment.
 This way you keep all privacyIDEA code in one defined subdirectory.

+.. note:: privacyIDEA depends on python 2.7 to run properly.

 You first need to install some development packages.
 E.g. on debian based distributions the packages are called